-The Fund is a Common Investment Fund established and regulated by the Scheme dated 8 October 2009 and made under section 24 of the Charities Act 1993, now section 96 of the Charities Act 2011 and amended by resolutions of the charity trustees of the Fund dated 21 July 2014, 22 July 2014, 5 December 2015 and 15 May 2017 (the Scheme).
+The Fund is a Common Investment Fund established in 1962 and is now regulated by the Scheme dated 14 May 2008 and made under section 24 of the Charities Act 1993, now section 96 of the Charities Act 2011 and amended by resolutions of the charity trustees of the Fund dated 13 May 2009, 21 July 2014, 22 July 2014, 5 December 2015 and 15 May 2017 (the Scheme).
 The Fund is managed by the Manager as an unregulated collective investment scheme and as a UK alternative investment fund in accordance with the Financial Conduct Authority Regulations and the Alternative Investment Fund Managers Directive (AIFMD) Legislation.

 The Board, created under the Scheme, is made up of individuals appointed under the Scheme.
 Together, these individuals have wide experience of finance, investments, charities and the law.
 No Board member is required to be approved by the Financial Conduct Authority because the Board does not carry out regulated activities in relation to the Fund.
 The investment management, administration, registrar and secretarial functions of the Fund have been delegated to the Manager.
 The Board meets at least four times per annum to receive reports and monitor the progress of the Fund.
-The Board is responsible for setting and subsequently reviewing the investment policy of the Fund, monitoring performance, appointing the Auditors to the Fund and agreeing the fees charged by the Depositary, the Manager and the Auditors.